fujitake/smart-building-quick-start-kit/devices/cameras/intrusion-detection/README.en.md

 # Intrusion Detection

-This is the instructions to analyze video images acquired by a camera with TensorFlow Lite, and when detecting intrusion into an area, send data to an MQTT Broker.
+This is the instructions to analyze video images captured by a camera with TensorFlow Lite, and when detecting intrusion into an area, send the data to an MQTT Broker.

 ## Specifications

 ### Detect a person

-Take a picture with the camera connected to the Rasbperry Pi and detect a person.
+Take a picture with the camera connected to the Raspberry Pi and detect a person.
 It is developed based on the following sample programs of TensorFlow Lite.

 [TensorFlow Lite Python object detection example with Raspberry Pi](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/raspberry_pi)